MaxReimerNielsen/speak3-boilerplate/README.md

 ## Visual Studio Code integration
 All these are option, so you can skip this, if you use Visual Studio, or other clients.

+### Known issues in VSCode
+- npm script `test:specific` throws warnings, due to VSCode and Node scripts doesn't have the same handling of drive-letters (etc. C: vs c:).

 ### Running all tests in VSCode
 - Press F1